dgageot/simplelenium/README.md

   }
 }
 ```
+How cool is that?

 ## What Simplelenium doesn't do

-### Support anything else that PhantomJS
+### Support anything else than PhantomJS

-It's not difficult to add but that's not done already.
+It's not difficult to add but that's not done.
 Pull request anyone?
-I rarely face the need to test on multiple browser.
-This need exists though.
+I rarely face the need to test on multiple browsers.
+This need clearly exists though.

 ### Support alerts, iframes and windows